• Question: Where is Lake George located?

 © Lake George Steamboat Co.

-Established in 1817 by the New York legislature, today the Lake George Steamboat Company offers daily cruises on their three ships: the Minnie-Ha-Ha, a rare remaining example of a steam paddle wheeler; the Mohican, which has been in continuous operation over its 108-year history; and the Lac du Saint Sacrement, the largest (190 feet in length) cruise ship operating in inland New York State.
+Established in 1817 by the New York legislature, today the Lake George Steamboat Co. offers daily cruises on their three ships: the Minnie-Ha-Ha, a rare remaining example of a steam paddle wheeler; the Mohican, which has been in continuous operation over its 108-year history; and the Lac du Saint Sacrement, the largest (190 feet in length) cruise ship operating in inland New York State.

 Lakefront cruises run seven times daily and last an hour, while meal, specialty, entertainment, and sightseeing cruises can run longer, up to 2.5 hours.
 The ships are also available to rent for private parties and events.

-57 Beach Road, Lake George, NY, 12845, Phone: 518-668-5777
+Address: 57 Beach Road, Lake George, NY, 12845, Phone: 518-668-5777

-Things to Do in Lake George: Million Dollar Beach
+Million Dollar Beach

 © Courtesy of Ritu Jethani - Fotolia.com